lsimic/FantomWizard/README.md

 The tool should become available under Wizards - Create Fantom

 ## Usage Instructions
-Select desired trimester
+1. Select desired trimester
-For second trimester specify fetus orientation
+2. For second trimester specify fetus orientation
-Specify fantom weight and height
+3. Specify fantom weight and height
-Specify the voxel size (used for DICOM, voxelized format and voxel segmentation)
+4. Specify the voxel size (used for the volume nodes, voxelized format and voxel segmentation)
-Specify what data should be generated
+5. Specify what data should be generated
 - Volume Segmentation node - voxel based segmentation
 - Polydata Segmentation node - mesh based segmentation
 - Voxelized form - exports the generated fantom in the voxelized format for furhter use
-(If enabled) Specify the output location for the voxelized form
+6. (If enabled) Specify the output location for the voxelized form